 Check if you’re eligible for workers’ compensation.

-However, mesothelioma, asbestosis, and other related diseases aren’t a typical injury, they’re considered an occupational illness.
+However, mesothelioma, asbestosis, and other related diseases aren’t typical injuries, they’re considered an occupational illnesses.

 If you file the claim and your workers’ compensation claim is accepted, you can collect the settlement to cover your medical expenses and lost wages.

 To get the compensation you’ll have to meet specific eligibility requirements like being a direct employee instead of an independent contractor.

 You might not be able to file a claim if you’re a domestic worker, seasonal worker, and agricultural worker.